jgilat/tcpdump/README.md

 Suggestion for an architecture of a Windows tcpdump:
 -
-1. Receive input from user via cmd
+1. Get a list of attached network adapters: pcap_if_t *alldevs;
-2. Class that receives packets from network card
+2. Receive BPF filter from user via cmd
-3. Class that filters them according to the input from the user
+3. Sniff packets from selected network adapter: pcap_open()
-4. Class that prints output to the user
+4. Filter according to BPF selection: pcap_compile(), pcap_setfilter()

-(update the above to include interfaces to npcap and the pcap interface)
+5. Print packets to cmd: printf()